Medical Imaging Lab Setup

 1. Define Your Lab’s Purpose

-• Research: Emphasize experimental protocols and advanced imaging instrumentation.
+• Research: Focus on experimental procedures and state-of-the-art imaging equipment.

 • Industrial/Quality Control: Prioritize high-throughput, precision, and regulatory compliance.

-• Educational: Support hands-on training and curriculum requirements.
+• Educational: Educational assistance in practical training and curriculum expectations.

 2. Market Analysis and Business Plan

-• Target Market: Hospitals, clinics, research organizations, industry partners, educational institutions.
+• Target Market: Hospitals, clinics, research entities, partners in the industry, educational institutions.

 • Regulatory Landscape: Understand licensing, accreditation, and compliance requirements (e.g., NABL, CAP, CLIA).